mccullaghlab/shapeGMMTorch/README.md

 After being properly fit, a shapeGMM object will have the following attributes:

 	- n_clusters		- integer of how many clusters were used in training
 	- n_atoms           	- integer of how many atoms were in the training data
 	- clusters              - integer array of cluster ids for training data
 	- log_likelihood        - float log likelihood of training set
-        - weights               - `(n_clusters)` float array of cluster weights
+	- weights               - (n_clusters) float array of cluster weights
-	- centers	      	- `(n_clusters, n_atoms, 3)` float array of cluster centers/averages
+	- centers	      	- (n_clusters, n_atoms, 3) float array of cluster centers/averages

 Uniform covariance specific attributes

-	- vars		       	- `(n_clusters)` float array of cluster variances
+	- vars		       	- (n_clusters) float array of cluster variances

 Kronecker covariance specific attributes

-	- precisions	   	- `(n_clusters, n_atoms, n_atoms)` float array of cluster precisions (inverse covariances)
+	- precisions	   	- (n_clusters, n_atoms, n_atoms) float array of cluster precisions (inverse covariances)
-Uniform (spherical, uncorrelated) specific attributes
 	- lpdets	    	- `(n_clusters)` float array of ln(det(covar))

 ## Description of Contents